jeuneseven/iOS-Interview-Questions/README.md

 - Mainly for unsupported or advanced UIKit features
 - Encapsulate UIKit as a self-contained component
 - SwiftUI remains the source of truth for state and data

+# Xcode & Tools

+## What's the difference between CocoaPods, Carthage, and Swift Package Manager?

+These are dependency managers.

+- CocoaPods: Easy to use, modifies Xcode project
+- Carthage: Manual setup, more control
+- SPM: Built into Xcode, recommended by Apple
+Use SPM for new projects.

+Use CocoaPods if you need older or more popular libraries.

+## Explain the iOS Application Lifecycle.

+Key methods in AppDelegate or SceneDelegate:

+- application(_:didFinishLaunchingWithOptions:) – app launched
+- applicationDidEnterBackground(_:) – app moved to background
+- applicationWillEnterForeground(_:) – app returning to foreground
+- applicationDidBecomeActive(_:) – app is active
+- applicationWillTerminate(_:) – app is terminating

+Used to manage resources, save data, pause/resume tasks.